-Eduardo Traversa is Professor of Tax Law and Policy at the Faculty of Law and Criminology, and Head of the Institute of European Studies, at UCLouvain (Belgium).
+Edoardo Traversa is Professor of Tax Law and Policy at the Faculty of Law and Criminology, and Head of the Institute of European Studies, at UCLouvain (Belgium).
 His research focuses on European tax integration and international business taxation, including VAT, as well as on fiscal and financial federalism and the interaction between taxation and public policies.

 As a member of the European Commission’s VAT Expert Group he regularly advises EU and Belgian public authorities on these issues.

 He is also a lawyer at the Brussels Bar (Liedekerke), with experience in VAT litigation in European and domestic courts.